A topic from the subject of Biochemistry in Chemistry.

 Overview

-Cellular respiration is a series of chemical reactions that occur in cells to convert biochemical energy from nutrients into adenosine triphosphate (ATP), and then release waste products.
+Cellular respiration is a series of metabolic processes that take place in the cells of organisms to convert biochemical energy from nutrients into adenosine triphosphate (ATP), and then release waste products.
+This energy is crucial for powering various cellular functions.

-- Glycolysis: an anaerobic process that occurs in the cytoplasm and breaks down glucose into two molecules of pyruvate, releasing 2 ATP and 2 NADH.
+• Glycolysis: An anaerobic process occurring in the cytoplasm.
+Glucose is broken down into two molecules of pyruvate, yielding a net gain of 2 ATP and 2 NADH.
+This stage doesn't require oxygen.

 Conclusion